 You can also help in the following ways:

 - Volunteer at events such as blood drives and health fairs.

-- Participate in fundraisers such as road races.
+- Participate in fundraisers such as road races and outreach programs.

 - Send monetary donations.